 In this interview of BREAKING GROUND, Bill Harney recalls the hard school that is bush life.
 He introduces us to Wardaman culture and talks of the problems facing Indigenous Australians and his hopes for the future.
 He also explains the importance of remaining connected to traditional ways and the land, and speaks with feeling and insight about surviving in two very different worlds – black and white.

-not accepted and many children were removed from Aboriginal families and communities through a government policy of enforced integration.
+Bill Harney was born in the Northern Territory in 1931 – a time when mixed-race relationships were not accepted and many children were removed from Aboriginal families and communities through a government policy of enforced integration.

 From his early years, Bill showed that he could prosper in both Aboriginal and non-Aboriginal communities.
 Lacking formal education but with determination, enthusiasm and hard work, Bill became successful in business.